k-haynie/py-flash/README.md

 # py-flash
 This is a personal project, an attempt to create a simple flashcards app in Python.
+It supports deck creation with a spreadsheet for question/answer pairs, animated card flipping, .csv or .tsv file imports, user preferences, timed and reverse practice modes, and the ability to display decks of cards by user-created collections.

-The main branch is a stable and early form of the app in PyQt5; in order to get rid of a resizing issue I upgraded to PyQt6.
-Thus, the PyQt6 branch is the next (mostly) stable release with a greatly upgraded GUI.
+The master branch houses the most recent version of Flashcard Whiz (which runs on PyQt6.0.0).
+The prototype code is housed in branch pyqt5, and an older version of the gui is housed in the newgui branch.